dialect-app/dialect/README.md

 - Googletrans `python-googletrans`
 - gTTS `python-gtts`

-You can install python dependencies from pip:
+If official packages are not available for any of the python dependencies, you can install them from pip:

 ```bash
 pip install googletrans gtts